zilexa/Homeserver/README.md

 The overview of Docker applications below will contain some foldable sections with hints.
 [Overview of Docker Apps](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md) contains direct links to the documentation or homepage of each Docker app.

 ### Step 5.
-Configure & schedule Backups & Maintenance
+Configure & schedule Maintenance
 Nightly [maintenance](https://github.com/zilexa/Homeserver/tree/master/maintenance-tasks) of your server such as cleanup, backup and disks protection tasks.

+### Step 6.
+Configure & schedule Backups
+Decide what will be your [Backup Strategy](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) and leverage the BTRFS filesystem to backup your @, @home, @docker subvolumes and your data subvolumes easily, while also having a timeline/timemachine snapshots of your data.